MervanMunis/LibraryAPI-Basic/README.md

 ### JWT (JSON Web Tokens)
 JWT is used for securely transmitting information between parties as a JSON object.
 It is used for authentication and authorization in the LibraryAPI project.

-### Docker
-Docker is a platform for developing, shipping, and running applications in containers.
-The LibraryAPI project is containerized using Docker to ensure consistency across different environments and ease of deployment.

 ### SQL Server
 SQL Server is a relational database management system developed by Microsoft.
 It is used as the database for the LibraryAPI project to store all the library data.